Asymptotic stability of synchronous orbits for a gravitating elastic sphere: Coordinates in the configuration space

-The action $\A_1$ consists in rotating the elastic body rigidly in space.
-Clearly this kind of rotation is not what one would call an elastic deformation.

-The action of $\A_2$ transforms a configuration in which the body is deformed in a given way, into a configuration in which the deformation is the same, but in a different body direction.
-We mean that if, for example, the initial configuration is an ellipsoid with some principal axes, then the second one is an ellipsoid with the same shape, but with axes which have been rotated inside the body.
-This is a true elastic deformation that involves dissipation.
+To understand this point, we recall the standard analysis of the {\it local} deformation in elasticity theory.
+Fix a point $\bx_0\in\Omega$.
+Then, the displacement vector field is defined by $u(\bx):=\zeta(\bx)-\bx$.
+The gradient $\nabla u(\bx_0)$ is decomposed as the sum of its symmetric part $\varepsilon$ and its skew-symmetric part $\omega$.
+Then, \textit{at the point $\bx_0$}, the local deformation is described by the strain tensor $\varepsilon$, while the skew-symmetric part of the gradient $\omega$ describes the local rotation.
+Thus, at a local level, the separation between deformation and rotation is well-defined and completely standard.

+On the other hand, when considering the global configuration, the situation is more complicated, because it is not trivial at all to answer the following question. \textit{Let the configuration $\zeta$ be assigned.
+Is the corresponding displacement vector field $u$ a ``pure deformation'', in the sense that it does not ``globally rotate the body'', or is it given by the composition of a rotation of the body with some ``pure deformation''?}

+The answer to this question is easy if one considers only affine deformations, i.e. if one allows only displacements whose gradient is spatially constant.
+In fact, in this case, the rotation is simply described by the skew-symmetric part of the gradient of the displacement (evaluated at any point, since it is constant).

+Instead we are here interested in general deformations which are nonlinear.
+So the answer is not obvious as in the previous situation.
+One could try to give some reasonable definitions of what a ``pure deformation'' is.
+For instance, we could fix $\bx_0\in\Omega$ and say that $u$ is a ``pure deformation'' if the displacement, \textit{locally at $\bx_0$}, does not contain any rotation, i.e. $\nabla u(\bx_0)$ is symmetric.
+Anyway, this seems quite arbitrary; moreover, different choices of $\bx_0$ would result in different definitions of ``pure deformation''.
+The is whether a natural answer is possible or not.

+We will conclude in a while that there is no natural way of defining what it means that a displacement does not globally rotate the body.
+On the contrary, it is trivial to explain what it means to rotate a body.
+Mathematically, this corresponds to the fact that there exists a group action $\A_1$ of the rotation group $SO(3)$ on the configuration space $\C$, defined by \footnote{see Remark \ref{identification}}

-The couple of group actions just defined allows one to introduce a structure of principal fibre bundle in $\C$, the base manifold being the quotient $\M:= \C/ [SO(3)\times SO(3)]$.
-The elements of such a quotient manifold\footnote{To be precise, since the group action is not free (as we will discuss below), $\M$ is not a manifold, but this is not relevant for the present discussion.} are what one could call ``deformations which do not rotate the body''.
+namely the configuration obtained by rotating the body in space with the rotation $\Gamma$.
+This group action allows one to introduce a structure of principal fibre bundle in $\C$, the base manifold being the quotient $\mathfrak{M}:=\C/SO(3)$.
+The elements of such a quotient manifold are what one could call ``pure deformations''.

+The fact that the quotient of a manifold under a group action is still a manifold is not always true, so we have to recall some basic facts about group actions in order to justify our assertion.

+\begin{defi} Let $G$ be a group acting on a set $X$.
+The action is said to be \textbf{free} if the following condition is verified: if there exist $x\in X$ and $g\in G$ such that $gx=x$, then $g$ is the identity. \end{defi}

+\begin{defi} The action of a topological group $G$ on a topological space $X$ is said to be \textbf{proper} if the mapping is proper, i.e., inverse images of compact sets are compact. \end{defi}